nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 ### Registers

-Registers are like temporary variables in the CPU.
-They are way faster than memory, but there are only a few of them.
+Registers are like temporary variables in the CPU, and they are way faster than memory.
+CPU reads data from memory into registers, does arithmetic operations on the data in registers, and writes the results back to memory.

 Here are some common registers:

 | Register | ABI Name (alias) | Description |
 |---| -------- | ----------- |